catchupTJC/catchuptjc.github.io/_posts/2020-02-12-(SG)Lessons On Prayer From Habakkuk.md

 There was no change in Habakkuk’s situation but there was a change in his heart.
 He was able to rejoice no matter what he was going through.

-If we can pray in the same manner, then whatever happens to us in life, then we can truth say it is well with our soul.
+If we can pray in the same manner, then whatever happens to us in life, then we can truly say it is well with our soul.
 ----
 ****